Here are some of the things we get asked most often, but please get in touch if you have a question that is not covered

 Are there any teachers’ notes provided?

 Yes.
 After the visit, schools will receive a link to free teaching materials, including some teachers’ notes from the show.

 What do we need to provide?

 Usually very little.
 A hall, a flipchart (for Y5 upwards), a microphone on a stand, a table and chair, and a jug of water are all that is needed – everything else is provided.
 If the presenter is traveling by car, which is usually the case, a parking space as near to the performance area as possible.

 Can we book shows and INSET training for staff?

-Yes, but it is not practical to hold these on the same day.
+Yes, but it is not always practical to hold these on the same day.
 The day before or after is usually better.